Academic Requirements

 Violations of academic integrity may include: cheating (the use of inappropriate and unacknowledged materials, information, or study aids in any academic exercise); fabrication (the falsification or invention of any information or citation in an academic exercise); facilitating academic dishonesty (when students knowingly or negligently allow their work to be used by other students or who otherwise aid others in academic dishonesty); plagiarism (the representation of the words or ideas of another as one’s own in any academic exercise); and denying others access to information or material.
 The full version of the Academic Integrity Policy, the reporting form, and related materials can be found at: https://fas.camden.rutgers.edu/student-experience/academic-integrity-policy/.

 If you suspect a student of violating the campus academic integrity policy, you should report that violation (using the appropriate form and providing documentation of the alleged violation) to the Dean’s Office (third floor Armitage Hall).
-Students may continue to participate in a course or research activities until the case has been adjudicated.
+Students may continue to participate in a course or research activities until the case has been decided.
 Under no circumstances should a student be offered a choice of either dropping a course or facing disciplinary action.
 A grade of TZ should be assigned, pending resolution of this matter, and no penalties should be imposed until this complaint is resolved.

 FERPA